+(See "Winterizing Optional Appliances" at the end of this section for further information.)

+If not, proceed to the next numbered step.

+Drain Water Heater (with Tank)

-(See "Winteriging Optional Appliances" - (See "Winterizing Optional Appliances" instructions at the end of this section.)
-If not, proceed to the next numbered step. - 8.
-Drain Water Heater.
-Turn off the Water Heater power switch before draining the water heater tank to avoid damage to the heating element.
+• Turn off the Water Heater Power switch before draining the water heater tank to avoid damage to the heating element.
 Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the coach.
 (Requires socket and ratchet).